Signum University’s Fourth Annual Texas

 Literature & Language Symposium

-Signum University is pleased to announce its second annual Texas Literature & Language Symposium (aka “TexMoot”) on Saturday, January 19th, 2019, at the Waco Convention Center on the lovely Brazos River.
-TexMoot will offer a gleeful gallimaufry of short papers, longer talks, lively curated conversations, writing and podcasting workshops, a panel of special guests, a keynote presentation, creative performances, gaming, a costume contest, dancing, and lots of fellowship and local flavor.
-Register now to enjoy this balanced blend of academic rigor and avid literary fandom.
+Signum University is pleased to announce its fourth annual Texas Literature & Language Symposium (aka “TexMoot”) on Saturday, February 13th, 2021, in the great universe of Internet, Texas.
+TexMoot will offer a gleeful gallimaufry of lively curated conversations, a keynote presentation, workshops, and lots of fellowship and social time.
+Plan ahead to enjoy this balanced blend of academic rigor and avid literary fandom.
 Stay tuned on the Announcements page and in our Facebook group for more information about special guests, optional pre-conference activities, workshop participation, and more.
 Visit our CFP page for info about how to submit a topic for discussion; the deadline is January 16th.
 Email firstname.lastname@example.org with questions.

 What is a “Moot”?